noaa-ocs-hydrography/kluster/docs/sonar_acceptance/index.rst

 4. Extinction Test - performed in the Sonar Acceptance test
 5. Attitude Latency Assessment - performed in the Sonar Acceptance test and HSRR

 Move on to one of the next sections to learn more.
 I will be going through a Sonar Acceptance test that I was a part of, and discussing what I did to plan for it.
-This is all up for debate I am sure, and only represents my opinion on a way to perform these tests:
+This is all up for debate I am sure, and only represents my opinion on a way to perform these tests.

 Note that there are many Sonar Acceptance test reports available online, at the UNOLS MAC website.